fazaamal/Bankers-Algo/README.md

 ------------ | -------------
 HAFSA BINTE MAHBUB | 2024364
 FAZA AMAL SOPHIAN | 2027009
-FAZA AMAL SOPHIAN | Content column 2
+FADWA RAMADAN ALI HASSAN	| 2024334
-FAZA AMAL SOPHIAN | Content column 2
+MUHAMMAD YUSOFF BIN JAMALUDDIN | 2016799

 <h2 align="center">Introduction</h2>
 Our Application implements a resource allocation and deadlock avoidance algorithm also reffered to as the "Bankers Algorithm".
 The program will read from an input .txt file that contains the maximum and allocation matrix of a six different threads then proced to run a Safety algorithm on the input and output the order in which the threads can execute in a safe state.
 The program will then output the result from the following requests: